 There has been a recent focus by the CRA on income earned by foreign subsidiaries of Canadian companies.
-The majority of Osisko's offtake and stream assets are owned by and the related revenue is received by its Bermuda wholly-owned subsidiary.
+The majority of Osisko's offtake and stream assets are owned by and the related revenue is received by OBL, its Bermuda wholly-owned subsidiary.
 Osisko has not received any reassessment or proposal from the CRA in connection with income earned by its foreign subsidiaries.
 Although management believes that Osisko is in full compliance with Canadian tax law, there can be no assurance that Osisko's structure may not be challenged in future.
-In the event the CRA successfully challenges Osisko's structure, this could potentially result in additional federal and provincial taxes and penalties, which could have a material adverse effect on Osisko.
+Tax authorities in jurisdictions applicable to Osisko may periodically conduct reviews of Osisko's tax filings and compliance.
+Those reviews could result in adverse tax consequences and unexpected financial costs and exposure.
+In the event the CRA successfully challenges Osisko's structure, or the manner in which Osisko or any of its subsidiaries has filed its income tax returns and reported its income, this could potentially result in additional federal and provincial taxes and penalties, which could have a material adverse effect on Osisko.